shanto-git/A7-customer-support/README.md

 4.How can you share state between components in React? ans.
 A state declare to parent and received a child component

+5.How is event handling done in React? ans.event handling done in React onClick